Nerodia floridana: Description

 N. floridana is the largest watersnake in North America.
 Fully grown it will typically reach 76–140 cm in total length (including tail), with the record-sized specimen having measured 188 cm in total length.
 Its coloration is solid grey or greenish-brownish with a white or yellow belly in adults, which darkens in color under the tail.
 Encircling the lower half of the eye is a row of scales, which is separate from the upper lip scales.
-Among all southeastern (U.S.) snakes, only the western green water snake has these features.
-Juveniles have typically, about 50 dark crossbars down the dorsum and on the sides, which fade gradually with age.
+Among all southeastern U.S. snakes, only the green water snake has this feature.
+Juveniles have typically, about 50 dark crossbars on the dorsum and on the sides, which fade gradually with age.